CodingTrain/website-archive/_CodingChallenges/161-pi-from-random.md

     time: "22:54"
 ---

 🥧 Happy Pi Day 2021!
-In this challenge, I estimate the digits of Pi with random numbers and the probability of two integers being co-prime.
+This year I estimate the digits of π with random numbers and the probability of two integers being co-prime., I estimate the digits of Pi with random numbers and the probability of two integers being co-prime.